 Edinburgh has plenty of cyclists, so if you’re thinking of bringing your bike along you will be in good company.
 But remember the city is quite hilly!
-The Fringe Programme map includes information on some useful routes, but more complete cycling maps can be found on these websites:
+The Fringe Programme map includes information on some useful routes.
+A more complete cycling map of Edinburgh can be found on innertubemap.com.

 There are a variety of taxi ranks dotted around central Edinburgh.
 Look for the unmistakable black cabs: an orange light on top means the taxi is available for hire.